WHAT TO DO IN LUGANO, SWITZERLAND

 The church in Vico Morcote looks beautiful from the outside, and walking the streets of Vico Morcote was also lovely!
 This is a small gem, and if you hike down Monte San Salvadore to Morcote, you will pass it along the way.

-If you get to Morcote via boat/bus, and do not enjoy uphill walking, hen you can take a bus to get to Vico Morcote.
+If you get to Morcote via boat/bus and do not enjoy uphill walking, then you can take a bus to get to Vico Morcote.